web-auth/webauthn-framework/docs/examples/extensions-demo/README.md

 - **`credProtect` + `enforce`**: with `enforce: true`, an authenticator that does not implement `credProtect` will fail registration outright instead of silently downgrading.
 The applied-policy column in the result table lets you spot a downgrade if you remove `enforce`.
+The router only sets `enforce: true` for levels 2 and 3 — pairing it with level 1 (`userVerificationOptional`) makes modern passkey-capable authenticators (iCloud Keychain, Windows Hello, Android) refuse with *"Requested protection policy is inconsistent or incongruent with other requested parameters"*: they default to creating a discoverable credential, which forces credProtect ≥ level 2, incompatible with enforcing level 1.
 - **`credProtect` requires consistent `authenticatorSelection`** (CTAP 2.1 §12.1).
 The router attaches it automatically:
   - `userVerificationOptionalWithCredentialIDList` → `residentKey: required`